ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/set-index-lock.python.markdown

 * Your client application defines and [deploys a static-index](../../../../client-api/operations/maintenance/indexes/put-indexes) upon application startup.

 * After the application has started, you make a change to your index definition and re-indexing occurs.
-  However, if the index lock mode is _'Unlock'_, the next time your application will start,
+  However, if the index lock mode is `UNLOCK`, the next time your application will start,
   it will reset the index definition back to the original version.

 * Locking the index allows to make changes to the running index and prevents the application